 Our next stop was at Durango Brewing Company.
 Open since 1990, Durango Brewing is one of the oldest breweries in Colorado.
 Outside they had an amazing patio, while the inside could make you think you’ve made a wrong turn into the train museum.
 Okay, not really.. but it had a great train theme that highlighted Durango’s history as a town founded in 1880 by the Denver and Rio Grande Railroad.
 Plus we both really just like trains and beer, so we thought this place was pretty cool.

 I had a tough time deciding on a brew, so I stuck to a few Durango Brewing tasters.
 I had the Vienna Lager and the Blueberry Wheat.
-I didn’t get as much blueberry as I would have liked from the wheat, but the Vienna Lager was delicious.
-Jeff had the IPA, no surprise there, and thought it was pretty solid.
-While we weren’t hungry, it’s worth noting that Durango Brewing did have a full menu, and the food looked good.
+I didn’t get as much blueberry as I would have liked from the wheat, but the Vienna Lager was really good.
+Jeff had the IPA, no surprise there, and thought it was pretty solid as well.
+While we weren’t hungry, it’s worth noting that Durango Brewing did have a full menu, and the food looked tasty.
 Maybe next visit we can explore more of their menu.

 Animas Brewing Company